D2-mods/Better-IWD-Pregen/README.md

 This script manages auto-attack, while giving more nuanced control of the characters.
 The script will never use your consumable items, spells, or abilities.
 What it does is put you in position to better use these abilities, while reducing some of the more frustrating aspects of auto-attack.

 #### Auto-attack features:
-- melee aggro range is dependent on class (see readme for full breakdown); range from 3 ft. (mages) to 25 ft.
+- Melee aggro range is dependent on class (see readme for full breakdown); range from 3 ft. (mages) to 25 ft.
-- will not attack if under the effects of Invisibility or Sanctuary
+- Will not attack if under the effects of Invisibility or Sanctuary
-- will not attack if using Stealth, Bard Song, Turn Undead or Shamanic Dance
+- Will not attack if using Stealth, Bard Song, Turn Undead or Shamanic Dance
 - EEs: active retargeting if a character's current weapon cannot hit or damage an enemy
-- priority targeting against enemy casters (limited to within 5 ft. or in range of current weapon)
+- Priority targeting against enemy casters (limited to within 5 ft. or in range of current weapon)
 - Cooldown hotkeys to reduce melee aggro range to 5 ft. for 30 seconds, or set back to normal instantly

 #### Other features:
-- classes with Search will use it whenever not attacking (note: IWD2 is hardcoded for only Rogues and Monks to be able to auto-Search)
+- Classes with Search will use it whenever not attacking (note: IWD2 is hardcoded for only Rogues and Monks to be able to auto-Search)
-- will not auto-Search if using Stealth, Bard Song, Turn Undead or Shamanic Dance
+- Will not auto-Search if using Stealth, Bard Song, Turn Undead or Shamanic Dance
-- will attempt to stop attacking, or stop a Bard Song, if suddenly invisible (ex. from a contingency or area invisibility spell)
+- Will attempt to stop attacking, or stop a Bard Song, if suddenly invisible (ex. from a contingency or area invisibility spell)
-- will not auto-attack at under 15% HP, unless an enemy is in range of current weapon
+- Will not auto-attack at under 15% HP, unless an enemy is in range of current weapon

 #### Cooldown hotkeys:
-- if the B key is pressed, the character will enter a Cooldown mode for 30 seconds, during which melee aggro range is reduced to 5 ft.; also deactivates some (but not all) of the retargeting actions; this mode can be set again at any time, even while active
+- If the B key is pressed, the character will enter a Cooldown mode for 30 seconds, during which melee aggro range is reduced to 5 ft.; also deactivates some (but not all) of the retargeting actions; this mode can be set again at any time, even while active
-- if the E key is pressed, the Cooldown mode will be deactivated
+- If the E key is pressed, the Cooldown mode will be deactivated
-- if the game is saved while a character is in Cooldown mode, it will be deactivated on reload
+- If the game is saved while a character is in Cooldown mode, it will be deactivated on reload

 Note: Stealth, Bard Song, Turn Undead and Shamanic Dance will prevent any Cooldown-related actions from triggering